-Start Your Career as a Dental Assistant
+Prepare For Your Career as a Dental Assistant

 What Does a Dental Assistant Do?

 Dental assistants work with dentists, dental hygienists and office staff to help keep a dental office running smoothly.
-Exactly what a dental assistant does will vary based on the dentist one is working for, office environments and state regulations, but some common dental assistant job responsibilities include:4
+Exactly what a dental assistant does will vary based on the dentist one is working for, office environments and state regulations, but some common dental assistant job responsibilities include:1

 - Ensure that patients are comfortable in the dental chair

 - Prepare patients and the work area for treatments and procedures

 - Sterilize dental instruments